Where We Be

 pillars, swirling fresco ceilings, and thousands

 of ancient manuscripts.
-When you enter
+When you enter you

-slippers over your shoes, so you
+put silly little slippers over your shoes, so you

 end up shuffling through the exhibits in a most

-amusing manner, but it’s
+amusing manner, but it’s all to protect the

-original wood floor
+original wood flooring from damage.

 Our day trip included several other interesting